Trump's daughter-in-law opens letter containing suspicious substance

-New York (CNN)President Donald Trump's daughter-in-law opened a letter containing an unknown substance that was addressed to the President's son, Donald Trump Jr., the New York Police Department said.
+New York (CNN)President Donald Trump's daughter-in-law opened a letter containing an unknown substance that was addressed to the President's son Donald Trump Jr., the New York Police Department said.

 The letter was sent to the couple's Manhattan apartment and opened around 10 a.m.
 ET Monday, authorities said.
 Vanessa Trump did not have an immediate reaction to the substance, which the NYPD said was deemed nonhazardous.